nikeedev/playlib/README.md

  - ```ts
     var name = new Rect(position: Vector2, size: Size, screenSize: Size);
    ```
-   - Rect class draws you a rectangle into the canvas, you can change its position, size, and current screensize( for it to work )
+   - Rect class draws you a rectangle into the canvas, you can change its position, size, and current screen size( for it to work )

 ,
 - ```ts
    var name = new Text(text: string, position: Vector2, screenSize: Size);
   ```
-  - Text class draws you a text block into the canvas, you can change its text, position and current screensize( for it to work )
+  - Text class draws you a text block into the canvas, you can change its text, position and current screen size( for it to work )

 ,